-To commemorate the month of October as a month of food preservation awareness, Waste4Change reviewed some local communities/startups/companies that have contributed in managing food and organic materials so that they do not end up becoming waste that is not only polluting the environment.
-Food waste that is not handled properly is one of the causes of ozone depletion.
+To commemorate the month of October as a month of food preservation awareness, Waste4Change reviewed some local communities/startups/companies that have contributed in managing food and organic materials so that they do not end up becoming waste that is not only polluting the environment, but can also become one of the causes of ozone depletion.

 Garda Pangan, a social/eco enterprise from Surabaya has actively invited the surrounding community and provided solutions to minimize food waste and alleviate hunger since last June 2017.
 Initiated by 3 people: Eva Bachtiar, Dedhy Trunoyudho, and Indah Audivtia, until the end of August 2019, Garda Pangan had collected 88,883 food portions and distributed them to 76,591 beneficiaries from the underprivileged communities in Surabaya and surrounding areas.